Rains Over Babel

-Rains Over Babel (Llueve sobre Babel) is a dark comedy fantasy film, directed by Gala del Sol and released in 2025.
-Inspired by Dante's Inferno, the film centres on Babel, a nightclub in Cali, Colombia, which is a liminal purgatory between life and death.
+Rains Over Babel (Llueve sobre Babel) is a 2025 black comedy fantasy film written, produced, co-edited and directed by Gala del Sol, and inspired by Dante's Inferno.
+A co-production of Colombia, Spain and the United States, it centres on Babel, a nightclub in Cali, Colombia, which is a liminal purgatory between life and death.

-The film is a coproduction of Colombia, Spain and the United States.
+The film had its world premiere in the Next section of the 2025 Sundance Film Festival on 26 January.
+It was theatrically released in Colombia on 16 April 2026.
+It was selected as the Colombian entry for the Best International Feature Film at the 99th Academy Awards, and the 2027 entry for the Goya Awards..

 Cast

 The film stars Saray Rebolledo as La Flaca, death personified, with whom patrons must bargain for their lives; Felipe Aguilar Rodriguez as Dante, La Flaca's assistant grim reaper; William Hurtado as Jacob, the son of an pastor facing the ultimate test as he prepares for his debut drag queen performance; Johan Zapata as Monet, a ghost desperate to return to his body before it decomposes; Jose Mojica as Timbí, who travels through the circles of hell accompanied by a gypsy named Uma, played by Celina Biurrun, who is determined to settle a bet with La Flaca to save her dying daughter's life.

 Santiago Pineda stars as El Boticaro, a bartender devil, and Sofia Buenaventura plays Erato, a mute guardian angel and Boticario's wife, and they both act as the omniscient narrators of the story.

 Supporting cast members include Jhon Bayron Quintero Valencia as Darla Experiment, another drag performer; Jhon Narvaez as Don Alfonso, Jacob's father; Roman Escobar as drag artist Roma, John Alex Castillo as Gian Salai, the club owner; and Jacobo Vélez as El Callegüeso, the singer of a mythical orchestra called La Mambanegra, booked to perform at the club.